zinichakraborty/nlp-project/README.md

 Data:

-data/processed/test_processesed.csv - The data we used to prompt the models
+data/processed/train_processesed.csv - The data we used to prompt the models

-data/finals_outputs/ - The final CSV files holding each model's inference as well as the original ordering
+data/finals_outputs/ - The final CSV files holding each model's inference (model_reordered) as well as the original ordering (gold) per story

 Scripts: